'We need to acknowledge that first aid

 Some serve to honor someone who by their example inspired us to serve and we hope to likewise inspire others.

 Some serve because of a deep moral commitment to relieve the sufferings of others.

 There are things we can do We respond because all people and communities –even in the midst of crisis– possess capacities in abundance beyond their current vulnerabilities.

 We respond because when someone is hurting, together there are things we can do.

 for people on the worst day of their lives

 Brian K. Rice

-Safety first For everyone’s safety, it’s critical that only peer support canine response teams that have extensive training and demonstrated competency in peer support for critical incidents be deployed to crisis events.
+Safety First and Always For everyone’s safety, it’s critical that only peer support canine response teams that have extensive training and demonstrated competency in peer support for critical incidents be deployed to crisis events.

 While it’s true most dogs are sensitive to the feelings of people, it’s also true most dogs find the intense emotions and behaviors of people who have experienced or witnessed trauma to be extremely distressing.